ZachBeta/ruby_ai_llm_bot_for_good_discord/WORKLOGS.md

   - [x] Research alternative models
   - [x] Review OpenRouter config options
   * [x] pay open router to use other models
-* send a hello message on restart
 * [x] handle incoming username - looks like it gives us a discord user id gotta find the api docs
-* [x] 4o-mini has 2k character context window
-  * first build context from messages, convert to string, rip off last 1999 characters
-    * this would require some string building or
-  * grab last few records
+- [x] Investigate local bundler directory for Cursor

 🔄 NOW
-* [ ] move into rails
+* [ ] drop into rails 8 for more general tooling access in codebase

-* [ ] add message storage

-- [x] handle incoming username - looks like it gives us a discord user id gotta find the api docs

-- clean up readme and install steps

 🎯 NEXT

-- [ ] Evaluate running bot on pairing
+- [ ] Evaluate running bot on pairing or other durable enough server
 - [ ] Consider monorepo integration

 🔜 SOON